dablockdao/polkadot-ecosystem/dot-atlas/src/content/docs/tools/dev/gear-protocol.md

 title: 'Gear Protocol'
 description: The Gear Protocol is a versatile platform designed to streamline the development of dApps.
 hero:
-  tagline: Streamline the development of Dapps with Substrate.
+  tagline: Streamline the development of Dapps with Polkadot SDK (formerly Substrate).
   image:
     file: ../../../../assets/tools/dev/gear.png
   actions: